 Specially Processed American Me by Jaime Sunwoo is a surreal autobiographical performance using SPAM, the canned meat, as a portal into her Asian American upbringing and her family's experiences of the Korean War.
 It investigates SPAM's legacy in the military, its significance in the Asia-Pacific, and its influence on Asian cuisine through music, shadowplay, and cooking.
 Oscillating wildly between absurd humor and sober tragedy, Specially Processed American Me is a thought-provoking exploration of one of America's most misunderstood foods.

 In addition to performances, Specially Processed American Me holds food history and storytelling workshops over a communal SPAM meal.
-Attendees are welcome to share their own SPAM-related stories and recipes, which can be archived through our installation and website.
+To learn more, see our Workshops and Performances pages and follow @speciallyprocessed on Facebook and Instagram.